Thenewchicken55/Thenewchicken55/README.md

 ## About Me
 Hola! 👋 I'm Elia (pronounced EL-EE-AH), and I'm a Senior at the University of Akron majoring in Computer Science.
 So far I can't put my finger on a specific area of Computer Science that I like most.
-I am interested in everything from Computer System Architecture to the Operating System and the Hardware-Software interface, Algorithms and time complexity analysis, or even something as high-level as Object-Oriented Programming and UML.
+I am interested in everything from Computer System Architecture to the Operating System and the Hardware-Software interface, Algorithms and time complexity analysis, or even something as high-level as Object-Oriented Programming.
 I am excited to keep learning about Computer Science and appreciate all the intricate hard work that was done before me.

 ## Experience
 Although my experience is limited, I am committed to pushing my boundaries, embracing challenges, and continuously striving for improvement in my coding journey.